smartworkz-kyriacos/smartworkz-site/README.md

   1. Remove the `public` directory in case as it was created with Hugo previously

      `rm -rf public`
-  2. Generate the actual website files in your site project directory in a subdirectory called `public/` with a submodule repository
+  2. Generate the actual website files in your site project directory in a subdirectory called `public/` with a submodule repository (**note:** *below is a one-line code*)

      `git submodule add -b main https://github.com/<USERNAME>/<USERNAME>.github.io.git public`